iqlusioninc/crates/signatory/README.md

 [Documentation][docs-link]

+## About

+This crate provides a thread-and-object-safe API for both creating and verifying elliptic curve digital signatures, using either software-based or hardware-based providers.

+The following algorithms are supported:

+- [ECDSA]: Elliptic Curve Digital Signature Algorithm ([FIPS 186‑4])
+- [Ed25519]: Edwards Digital Signature Algorithm (EdDSA) instantiated using the twisted Edwards form of Curve25519 ([RFC 8032]).

+## Minimum Supported Rust Version

+Rust **1.51** or newer.

+In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied by a minor version bump.

 ## License

-**Signatory** is distributed under the terms of either the MIT license or the Apache License (Version 2.0), at your option.
+**Signatory** is distributed under your choice of the terms of the MIT license and/or the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.

+## Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 [//]: # (badges)